 - 1. Click the Organize button at the top of the Catalyst Prepare window to view the Media Browser. - 2.
-Navigate to the root folder XAVC or XXS that contains the clip list you want to open. - 3.
+Navigate to the root folder xave or xave that contains the clip list you want to open. - 3.
 Double-click the clip list (.smi file) to open it.